React-Automation-Studio/React-Automation-Studio/README.md

 A user notification platform has also been created for the alarm handler.
 This platform allows a user to target specific pvs to be notified about using javascript regular expressions.
 At present users can be notified via email and Signal messenger.
 In future we hope to expand this to SMS and WhatsApp.

 *7. Since Release 3.0.0, Nginx serves the static files for ReactApp and the styleguide, it also handles the transport layer security and performs load balancing.
-Scripts were created to dynamically configure Nginx based on the enviroment variables in Section 3.
+Scripts were created to dynamically configure Nginx based on the environment variables in Section 3.
 For load balancing, Nginx balances between 3 pvServers in the production versions and 1 in the dev versions.

 ## YouTube Channel: